ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **metricsGetEdgeAppMetrics**
-> object metricsGetEdgeAppMetrics($body)
+> \Swagger\Client\Model\MetricsGetEdgeAppMetricsResultItem[] metricsGetEdgeAppMetrics($body)

-Fetch an array of application flow metrics.
+Get flow metric aggregate data by application

+Fetch flow metric summaries for the given time interval by application.
+On success, this method returns an array of flow data where each entry corresponds to a single application.
+In the request body, the `id` and `edgeId` property names are interchangeable.
+The `enterpriseId` property is required when this method is invoked in the operator context.
+Privileges required:  `READ` `EDGE`  `VIEW_FLOW_STATS` `undefined`

 ### Example
 ```php